‘Can You Shoot Bismuth Through A Full Choke?’ And Other Questions You Want Answered About Non-Toxic Shot

 Share on Social Share on Facebook Share on Twitter

-hunter looking down the iron sights of a shotgun
+Choke on the end of a shotgun

 Buy Now

-Black Cloud TSS packaging and shotshells
+HEVI-Bismuth packaging and shotshells

 “If people aren’t experimenting to see what works best and patterning their guns, they’re doing a disservice,” he says.
 “In the worst-case scenario, they end up crippling animals.
 A lot of times, people have a brand loyalty or certain constriction and brand of choke they like, and when they change shells, they don’t change the choke.”